artemious2077/d1avolo/README.md

 * ✉️  [my telegramm](https://t.me/HelluvaBoss_Pieces)
 * 🧠  I'm learning TypeScript, Zustand, HTTP, RestApi, GraphQL, WEBSOKETS, RTK, advanced authorization, FSD architecture
 * 🤝  Open to collaborating on any project with a non-standard design

-* ⚡  "An artist at heart, a gamer outside"
+* ⚡  What projects have you worked on?:
+1. Internet Business Platform (IBP)

 ### Skills
 <p align="left">